redhat-cip/software-factory/docs/contribute.rst

   ./run_functional-tests.sh 1node-allinone backup   # backup tests

 The functional tests will start LXC container(s) on the local VM to simulate as close as possible a real deployment.
-Setting the DEBUG=1 environment variable tells the script to keep the deployment running; this is especially useful if you want to ssh into the container afterwards for debugging.
-If not set the deployment will be destroyed (LXC containers will be stopped).

 .. code-block:: bash

-  DEBUG=1 ./run_functional-tests.sh    # run functional tests, do not stop container ssh -l root sftests.com              # /etc/hosts entry is automatically added
+  ./run_functional-tests.sh    # run functional tests
+  ssh -l root sftests.com      # /etc/hosts entry is automatically added

 How to develop and/or run a specific functional tests